 Your first visit to a local rose-oil distillery will be just one-hour drive from Sofia.
 Continue via Karlovo to the village of Tarnicheni, close to Kalofer.
 Visit the local distillery and attend a lecture on rose water and rose oil distillation.
 Meet the local producers and taste the aroma of natural oils, produced here: rose oil, lavender oil, etc.

 In the afternoon you will continue the drive towards Kazanlak to visit the Rose museum.
 This small museum will tell you the story of rose production and more about the industry standards, set by the Bulgarian producers centuries ago.
-Dinner and overnight in one of the small villages in the Rose Valley – Hissarya, also a popular SPA resort
+Time permitting, you will visit yet another rose-oil distillery in Kazanlak before driving to Hisarya for dinner and overnight.

-B,D, Accommodation in Hissarya SPA resort at the 2* hotel Hello Hissar, or similar,
+B,D, Accommodation in Hisarya SPA resort at the 2* hotel Hello Hissar.

 In the afternoon you will continue onto Bulgaria’s second ranking town, Plovdiv(1,5 hrs. drive).
 It is set within the Thracian plane with the Maritsa River flowing through the city.
 Plovdiv is the oldest continuously inhabited city in Europe, which is located on six hills.
 No one can tell exactly when the foundation stone was laid here, although it must have been over 5000 years ago.
 Old Plovdiv on Trimontium hill is the centre of Bulgarian national revival architecture at its height.
 You will take in a brief walking city tour and explore the Roman Theater which is one of the world’s best preserved ancient theaters.

-B,L, Accommodation in Plovdiv at a 3* hotel Expo.
+B,L, Accommodation in Plovdiv at a 3* hotel .

 Following breakfast, you will enjoy the rest of Plovdiv’s sights.
 Take a visit to the Old Town, the Roman Stadium, the Byzantine and mediaeval fortifications, the 15th century mosque.
 Walk along the narrow cobbled streets and admire the silence and tranquility of this historic town.
 In the early afternoon you will continue the journey back to Sofia - a 2-hrs drop-off transfer to Sofia airport, where tour ends.